 Advising and Assessment

 The Director of Graduate Studies serves as the official advisor of all philosophy graduate students until they choose a dissertation director.
 Students should meet with the Director of Graduate Studies to discuss how they plan to satisfy the requirements for an advanced philosophy degree.
-They may also consult with her about which courses satisfy which distribution requirements, transfer credits, satisfaction of the foreign language requirement and logic requirement, teaching assistantships inside and outside of the department, and fellowships.
+They may also consult with the Director about which courses satisfy which distribution requirements, transfer credits, satisfaction of the foreign language requirement and logic requirement, teaching assistantships inside and outside of the department, and fellowships.

 Choosing an advisor